oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 If you are provisioning the Oracle HTTP Server, you must download the Oracle HTTP installer and place it in the location `$SCRIPTDIR/templates/ohs/installer` the installer MUST be the ZIP file for example, fmw\_12.2.1.4.0\_ohs\_linux64\_Disk1\_1of1.zip.

-If you wish to Install the Oracle HTTP Server or copy files to it, you must setup passwordless SSH from the deployment host, during the provisioning.
+If you wish to Install the Oracle HTTP Server or copy files to it, you must setup password-less SSH from the deployment host, during the provisioning.

 ## Creating a Response File

 Sample response and password files are created for you in the `responsefile` directory.
 You can edit these files or create your own file in the same directory using these files as templates.
-The files can be editied directly or by running the shell script `start_here.sh` in the script's home directory.
+The files can be edited directly or by running the shell script `start_here.sh` in the script's home directory.

 For example